As Seen On Logos: 6 Ways to Get Mentioned on Large Sites

 There are a few problems with this approach.
 The first and biggest of them is that many of the largest, best sites don't mess with press releases.
 For example, Forbes doesn't publish them unless it's specifically to roast them, so you're unlikely to get much coverage that way.

-Press Release for Apple Fitness
+Press Release For Apple Fitness

 Now, if you have a highly relevant bit of news that someone who writes for Forbes would want to cover, you could send them a press release directly, and they might cover the topic, but that's going to be pretty rare.
 You'll have better luck with smaller publications, but the smaller the journal is, the less valuable its logo on your site will be.